World-scale production | World-class safety, technology & logistics

 We will produce liquid ammonia from hydrogen and nitrogen gases to supply domestic and international agricultural fertilizer and specialty chemical markets.
 Nitrogen-based fertilizers are widely used to improve crop production and yields to feed the world’s growing population.
 No solid high-nitrogen fertilizer will be produced onsite.

 Located within the Texas City industrial complex, the site offers advantageous logistics with deep-water access and pipeline connectivity to provide anhydrous ammonia in the U.S. and around the world.

-Oiltanking North America will manage the loading of marine gas vessels at the project’s dock.
+Advario will manage the loading of marine gas vessels at the project’s dock.

 Our No. 1 priority is the health and safety of our workers and the community.
 The facility will use world-class, best-available technologies, materials and practices to meet or exceed all global industry standards for safe production, handling and storage of ammonia.